mobify/spline/README.md

 Spline follows [Semantic Versioning](http://www.semver.org).
 In a nutshell, that means that upgrading to new point releases (eg. moving from 1.0 to 1.1) is safe.
 Upgrading to new major releases (from 1.0 to 2.0) will cause backwards-incompatible changes.

-To update Spline, run the following command:
+To update Spline, paste the following command into your command line in your project's root:

 ```
 bower update spline